gvwilson/thirdbit/_posts/2014/2014-04-23-import-lesson.md

   she has now published <a href="http://lorenabarba.com/blog/announcing-aeropython/">AeroPython</a>, which teaches the use of potential flow for aerodynamic analysis via the panel method.
-  You don't have to know what that is to appreciate the beauty of what she has built&mdash;I certainly don't, at least not yet&mdash;but I'd like to explore something that
+  You don't have to know what that is to appreciate the beauty of what she has built–I certainly don't, at least not yet–but I'd like to explore something that
   <em>isn't</em> in those notebooks.
   Before doing that,
   though,